keenlabs/KeenClient-iOS/README.md

 ...

-// Add custom logger before enabling logging so
+// Add custom logger
-// a default NSLog logger won't be created and added internally
+[KeenClient addLogSink:[[ExampleLogger alloc] init]];
-// Do this after calling enableLogging if you'd like
+// Optionally, disable logging to NSLog
-// the internal NSLog logger in addition to your custom logger [KeenClient addLogSink:[[ExampleLogger alloc] init]];
+[KeenClient setIsNSLogEnabled:NO];
 // Set desired log level.
 Only messages at or below
 // this log level are sent to the logger
 [KeenClient setLogLevel:KeenLogLevelInfo];